Referral Programs UX and UI Best Practices

 Example: Summersalt provides multiple options to share referral links – via email, SMS, Facebook, Messenger, Twitter, or simply by copying and pasting the link.

 In some cases, it’s best to provide a prewritten message to encourage potential advocates to send invites to their friends.
 This will make it easier for the referrers to send the referral messages.
-You should, however, let the referrers change or customize the messages if they don’t like the prewritten text.
+You should, however, let the referrers change or customize the messages if they don’t like the prewritten copy.

-Design a sharing success message
+Design a sharing success and error messages

 Display a success message if the referral code was successfully sent or copied to clipboard.